yOyOeK1/oiyshTerminal/otdm-tools/data/data/com.termux/files/usr/bin/otdm_sapis_README.md

 # otdmTools - sapis system

   To make it fast!
-Chain base mechanism.
-It pass one data to next sapi with arguments.
-It's some sort of programming language where by staccking sapi with argument is chains you can build data you want.
-Or make some action.
+Chain based mechanism.
+It passes data to the next sapi with arguments.
+It's like a programming language where by chaining sapis with arguments you can build the data you want.
+Or do some actions.
-  It's used now in `otdmTools.py -serviceIt http` it start HTTP API at :1990 port By sending `url` requests on paths it's validate your request using commands piping system.
+  It's used now in `otdmTools.py -serviceIt http` it start HTTP API at :1990 port When your `url` requests is send it validates it using commands piping system.

 ## list

-  The newest on you can get by `otdmTools.py -serviceIt ?` it will spit all it have now at your system.
-Plugins will extend your list on your instance.
-So check it out or this is a build in set ...
+  The newest skill set you can get by otdmTools.py -serviceIt ? it will spit everything available on your system.
+Additional plugins will extend your instance's list so check it out.
+This is the build in set ...

-### list of `SAPIS` it otdmSTS
+### list of `SAPIS` in otdmSTS

-  This is a list of `sapis` it's like function / task / set / formater / parser / extractor / result use in String To Sentence system.
+  TThis is a list of `sapis` they can be a function / task / set / formater / parser / extractor / result in String To Sentence system.
 Current options:
   - `help` (0)x`/` - **Return** _raw_/_string_ this help :)
   - `getConfig` (0)x`/` - **Return** _json_ current known config of otdm
   - `clipLimit` (1)x`/` - **Return** otdm cliper last `arg0` entrys